 In the event that the CMS does actually get hacked, what does the vendor do to rectify the issue and prevent further attacks?
 Find out what others users have to say about the security of the platform.
 If they are required to make regular upgrades before they can install security patches, you are better off going with a different CMS.

 Regardless of which CMS you go with, you want to ensure the platform grants users the ability to track key metrics and analytics, such as conversions, page times, site visits, and more.
 You want to be sure your content management system integrates with analytics tools like Google Analytics.
-Some platforms, like Squarespace and WordPress, also have their own metrics and analytics systems to use in addition to these.
+Some platforms, like WordPress, also have their own metrics and analytics systems to use in addition to these.

 While there are many popular content management systems out there that may have all the features you're looking for, not all of them are the best when it comes to providing technical support to their customers.